 Posttraumatic stress disorder was first attributed to combat veterans, originally described “shell shock” or “battle fatigue.”
 However, research has since proven that PTSD has been seen in individuals who have experienced traumatic events, other than war.
 However, research has suggested that there may be differences in treatment for veterans versus civilians.
 Veterans have been trained to go into dangerous situations to fight and may have a different degree of hypervigilance than civilians who experienced trauma outside of war.
 There treatment may be different for veterans, focusing more on reentry into society and reducing their “fight” impulse.

-While there is uncertainty regarding the causes of poststraumatic stress disorder, there are several factors that can trigger PTSD symptoms.
+While there is uncertainty regarding the causes of post traumatic stress disorder, there are several factors that can trigger PTSD symptoms.
 Those include:

 One theory on the trigger of PTSD involves our “flight or fight” response system that triggers “survival” mode.
-Flashbacks or rumination about the traumatic event may trigger our survival mechanism and we begin to believe we need to relieve or reexperience the event so we can better prepare for it in the future.
-However, relieving the experience doesn’t allow healing or processing of the event itself.
+Flashbacks or rumination about the traumatic event may trigger our survival mechanism and we begin to believe we need to relive or re-experience the event so we can better prepare for it in the future.
+However, reliving the experience doesn’t allow healing or processing of the event itself.